Dave-team/Knowledge-base/Self awareness.md

 Similarly, I often go into 'let me fix that' mode.
 Instead, don't give advice and only jump in when people specifically ask for your advice.

+### Anxiety during work meetings
+I can be nervous to present around what I have been working on.
+There are probably two main reasons for this:

+1. There is some level of imposter syndrome.
+Am I doing the right thing and am I doing that thing right?
+2. I am afraid I'm not meeting the expectations of others.
+I'm afraid that what they hear I do and achieve is not in line with their expectations (large progress on major milestones) and in my mind this would lead them to think I'm either incompetent to work on the right things in a smart way or that I'm simply not working hard enough.
+This is entirely me portraying what they may think and it might also be me telling myself I'm doing the wrong things.
+Unless I believe I am doing the right things, nobody else will believe it.

+Another observation is that this pressure was at Elevate and now at Papier and it's because I'm talking about what I'm doing with people who aren't involved with what I'm doing.
+It was George and Jon at Elevate and now its Anthony at Papier.
+I'm always fine presenting to the team and the manager, probably just because I know them a lot better.

+I'm short, you have a belief that if you talk to your boss and he doesn't approve of what you say , he will view you as some sort of failure, or not look at you in a positive way.
+This belief causes the fear you experience without you realizing it.
+The good news is that it's pretty easy to get rid of this belief once you recognize it!
+The main thing you need to remind yourself is that this belief is not real.
+It doesn't exist at all in reality, it's simply something you (falsely) tell your self is true.

 ### Lower the pressure on yourself
 I tend to put really high pressure on myself constantly.
 Very high standards and never taking the easier way out.
 Sometimes, I should relax and just not take myself and life so seriously.